-When the waiting list is open families may obtain application forms from the PHA's office during normal business hours.
-During the open wait list period applications will also be mailed to a family if requested.
-Requests for mailed applications may be made in writing or by telephone.
+Families may obtain application forms from the PHA's office during normal business hours.
+Families may also request - by telephone or by mail - that an application be mailed to them via first class mail.
 Completed applications must be returned to the PHA by mail, by fax, or submitted in person during normal business hours.
 Applications must be complete in order to be accepted by the PHA for processing.
 If an application is incomplete, the PHA will notify the family of the additional information required.